-If a student has received 4 professional violations, this is reportable to future employers, licensing boards, academic programs, and any other entities the student releases the program to complete forms/references for regarding the student's tenure in the program.
+Additionally, if a student has received 4 professional violations, this is reportable to future employers, licensing boards, academic programs, and any other entities the student releases the program to complete forms/references for regarding the student's tenure in the program.

-Once a student has reached 5 violations (2 advisories and 3 warnings), the PA Program will make a recommendation for dismissal.
+Once a student has reached five [5] violations (2 advisories and 3 warnings, for example), the PA Program will make a recommendation to the Dean of the College of Allied Health Sciences for suspension.
+The length of suspension recommended will be determined by the program faculty and may vary depending on the case and circumstances.